beasteers/remoteobj/README.md

 What's included:
  - [Proxy](#example): remote proxy for communicating with forked objects.
 This was the initial purpose of this package
- - [process](#enhanced-processes): Process class but with fewer hurdles.
+ - [util.process](#enhanced-processes): Process class but with fewer hurdles.
 Makes it more like you're writing normal python.
  - [Except](#sending-exceptions): context manager for capturing remote exceptions, assigning them to different groups, and sending them to the main process
  - [LocalExcept](#local-exceptions): the same context manager interface but without the inter-process communication
 ## Install